 - Include rigorous content and application of knowledge through high-order skills.

-- Build upon strengths and lessons of current state standards.
+- Build on strengths and lessons of current state standards.

-- Are informed by other top performing countries, so that all students are prepared to succeed in our global economy and society.
+- Are informed by other top-performing countries, so that all students are prepared to succeed in a global economy and society.

 The Common Core State Standards are a breakthrough in focus and coherence.
 They allow students to understand what is expected of them and to become progressively more proficient in understanding and using mathematics.
 The Common Core State Standards for mathematics include two types of standards: one for mathematical practice (how students are able to apply and extend mathematics principles) and one for mathematical content (what students know about mathematics).
 The two are linked together while students are learning.
 The Common Core Standards focus on core conceptual understandings and procedures starting in the early grades, thus enabling teachers to take the time needed to teach core concepts and procedures well -- and to give students the opportunity to really master them.

 Some of the benefits of the Common Core Standards include:

 - A common set of standards ensures that all students, no matter where they live, will be focused on graduating from high school prepared for post-secondary education and careers.
 In an increasingly mobile society, families with children transferring to new schools will not have to adjust to new learning expectations.
 Standards will be the same for all students in states adopting the CCSS, making transitions smoother for students.